Muhammad Umaru Ndagi: Professional life and contributions

-His contributions to Arabic studies at the secondary level of Nigeria's educational system include being the Chief Examiner for Arabic Paper 1B at the National Examinations Council (NECO), Minna, Niger State, Nigeria (2000–2004); Item Writer for Arabic Paper I and II for the Senior School Certificate Examination (SSCE) conducted by the National Examinations Council, Minna, Niger State, Nigeria (2000–2004); and Chief Team Leader/Examiner for the Junior School Certificate Examination (JSCE) conducted by the erstwhile National Board for Educational Measurement (NBEM), Minna, Niger State, Nigeria (1996–1999).
+His contributions to Arabic studies at the secondary level of Nigeria's educational system include heading the Arabic team that reviewed the 9-year Basic Education Curriculum (BEC) in September 2024 under the auspices of the Nigerian Educational Research and Development Council (NERDC).
+As a follow up to this review, he was invited in April 2025 to participate in the concept planning and writing workshops that developed the Teachers' Guide for the implementation of the revised 9-year BEC for Arabic.
+In 2012, Ndagi was also part of the exercise organised by the NERDC to review the country's BEC.
+He was also the Chief Examiner for Arabic Paper 1B at the National Examinations Council (NECO), Minna, Niger State, Nigeria (2000–2004); Item Writer for Arabic Paper I and II for the Senior School Certificate Examination (SSCE) conducted by the National Examinations Council, Minna, Niger State, Nigeria (2000–2004); and Chief Team Leader/Examiner for the Junior School Certificate Examination (JSCE) conducted by the erstwhile National Board for Educational Measurement (NBEM), Minna, Niger State, Nigeria (1996–1999).

-Ndagi's membership of professional bodies includes being the Chairman of the Federal Capital Territory FCT branch of the Nigeria Association of Teachers of Arabic and Islamic Studies (NATAIS) 2001–2009.
+Professor Ndagi's membership of professional bodies includes being the Chairman of the Federal Capital Territory FCT branch of the Nigeria Association of Teachers of Arabic and Islamic Studies (NATAIS) 2001–2009.
 He is also a member of the Association of Nigerian Authors (ANA) as well as full member of the Nigerian Institute of Management (MNIM).

+In March 2023, Prof. Ndagi was a participant at the seminar on "Arabic Language outside of Saudi Arabia" held at the King Salman Global Academy for Arabic Language, Riyadh, Saudi Arabia.
 In May 2017, Ndagi represented Nigeria at a regional workshop on text development for teaching Arabic to non-speakers in West and Central Africa, which was organized by the Islamic Educational Scientific and Cultural Organization (ISESCO) in Ndjamena, Republic of Chad.
+In May 2013, Ndagi was a participant at a Symposium on International Teaching Programme and result evaluation" held at the National Center for Assessment in Higher Education, Riyadh, Saudi Arabic.